Statesboro proposes property tax increase for 2024 budget

 “We’ve got to be able to pay them, and with all of the growth that’s coming in the next few years,” said Penny.
 “If we don’t pay our employees competitively, someone else will.”

-So far neither the 2024 budget nor the tax increase has been approved.
-A public hearing for the budget will be held later this month.
+So far, neither the 2024 budget nor the tax increase has been approved.